-- Move your mouse pointer over “Apperance” and click on Themes.
+- Hover your cursor over Apperance and click Themes.

-- Choose a topic that you like and click on "Activate"
+- Choose a theme you like and click “Activate”

 It's very easy to do, but the functionality of the free WordPress themes is very limited and requires coding knowledge or plug-ins if you want to customize them.
 So-called premium templates are an alternative.
 These are created by dirt providers and are chargeable.
 If you want to install a so-called premium template, proceed as follows: